-Cut Grade Categories
+Cut Diamond Grade Categories

-But, first, consider the present situation.
-From the information supplied by sellers and required by truth in advertising laws, one can read between the lines of their certificates.
+First, consider the present situation.
+Take the information supplied by sellers and required by truth-in-advertising laws.
+If you know how, you can read between the lines of their certificates.

 Taking out the Trash and Garbage

 Well-cut diamonds have certain characteristics.
 So do Junk and Garbage.
 For those who can, I would suggest visiting your local shopping mall.
 There, you’ll find diamontologists or gemologists who will happily educate you.
 They have numerous stones to illustrate the different features.
 Look at their stones.
 Ask questions.

 If the girdle obviously appears too thick or too thin, the table appears too large or too small, or the culet is noticeable, you’re dealing with Junk, at best.
 If you wish to confirm this, measure the stone.
 You can also review the numbers on the certificate for total height and diameter.
 The total height of the diamond is the important number.
 If the height value doesn’t fall between 58% and 64% of the diameter, you’re dealing with Junk or Garbage.

 Diamonds are sold by nominal weight.
 A three-quarter carat (0.75-ct) diamond must weigh at least 0.70-ct to qualify.
 Bear this in mind.
 Diamond cutters aren’t fools.
 They know, for example, if they leave a little extra weight on what should produce a nice 0.69-ct stone in order to produce a 0.70-ct stone, they will increase their profits.
 Consequently, you’ll find an inordinate quantity of 0.70 and 0.71-ct stones for sale.
 Most of these stones have been cut for weight rather than beauty.
 They deserve to be called Junk.